uptonking/note4yaoo/lib-fwk-nodejs-feathers-docs.md

 # docs

+## overview

+- The Feathers application does not use a complicated dependency injection mechanism.
+  - Instead, the application is wired together using configure functions to split things up into individual files.
+  - They are functions that are exported from a file and that take the Feathers `app` object and then use it to e.g. register services.
+Those functions are then passed to `app.configure`.

 ## [Scaling | feathers](https://feathersjs.com/cookbook/general/scaling)

 - feathers application may need to provide high availability.
 Feathers is designed to scale.